The surprising power of a low-income year

 If you’re between roles, this could actually be a great time to hire a financial advisor:

-There’s absolutely such a thing as too much financial ambiguity whereby we may not be able to add value; in that case, we’ll let you know and hope you return to us when things are settled.
 But for many people, a time between roles is a great time to develop a relationship with a trusted advisor, to do the hard thinking to define future financial goals – and to knock out all the chores associated with that transformation.

 We are not attorneys and this article is intended to be educational and informative, not legal advice.
 As we like to say, “This is where your research should begin, not end.”